Why Are Mountain Bikes So Hard to Ride? A Comprehensive Guide for Beginners

 Another helpful tip is to use your body weight to your advantage.
 Shift your weight forward when climbing steep sections and back when going downhill or over obstacles.
 This will help you maintain traction and control on the trail.
 Finally, ensure you have the right gear or equipment, such as a lower gear ratio, to make uphill climbs more manageable.
 Above all, practice is key, and with time, you’ll conquer those daunting uphill climbs with ease.

-You may also like: How to Build a Mountain Bike Wheel: A Step-by-Step Guide
+You may also like: How To Determine What Size Mountain Bike To Get: A Beginner’s Guide

 Flowing Through the Trails: Techniques for Navigating Downhill Terrains